Life Estate: What Does It Mean And How Does It Work?

 And don’t forget, the life tenant is still responsible for making property tax payments and maintaining insurance as if they still own the property outright.

 The Bottom Line

 Owning a home can be a lifelong dream for some people, and the opportunity to pass that home on to their heirs with a life estate can seem like a good option.
-But there are drawbacks to life estates that should be considered before entering into this legally binding transaction.
+But there are many important things to consider before entering into this legally binding family transaction.